mailchimp/content-style-guide/05-content-types.html.md

 layout: article
 ---

 Content at MailChimp takes many forms.
-Here's a rundown of the types of content we most often write, the functions they serve, and the team that handles them.
+Here's a rundown of the types of content we most often write, the functions they serve, and the teams that handle them.

 ## Short